-The "widely attended gathering" exception, however, is not the only exception to the gift prohibitions in the executive There is another exception under which an branch regulations. of employee may accept the qift executive branch free attendance at one of these movie screenings, depending on the circumstances.
-Under 5 C.F.R. § 2635.204(h), an executive accept food entertainment branch employee may and at a social event attended by several persons where the invitation is not from a "prohibited source" and no fee is charged to any person in attendance.
-This exception would apply to the movie screenings hosted by the MPAA if the MPAA were not а "prohibited source" to the employee invited.
+The "widely attended gathering" exception, however, is not the only exception to the gift prohibitions in the executive There is another exception under which an branch regulations. of employee may accept the qift executive branch attendance at one of these movie screenings, depending on the circumstances.
+Under 5 C.F.R. § 2635.204(h), an executive may accept food entertainment employee and a social event attended by several persons where the invitation is not from a "prohibited source" and no fee is charged to any person in attendance.
+This exception would apply to the movie screenings hosted by the MPAA if the MPAA were not "prohibited source" to the employee invited.
 In fact,